Bogdanp/dramatiq/docs/source/motivation.rst

 I've used Celery_ professionally for years and my growing frustration with it is one of the reasons why I developed dramatiq.
-Here are some of the main differences between Dramatiq, Celery and RQ:
+Here are some of the main differences between Dramatiq, Celery, Huey and RQ:

 +------------------------------+----------+---------------+--------------+--------------+
 |                              | Dramatiq | Celery_       | Huey_        | RQ_          |